raphischer/edge-acc/README.md

 - ```batchsize_comparison_results``` contains the tables that we used to compare the performance of different batch sizes on our three host systems.
 - ```classification_database``` and ```segmentation_database``` contain the results and configurations of our experimental results.
 These two directories are accessed by ```main.py``` to create the paper results.
 - ```creator_scripts``` contain the python scripts used to create the datasets used for the experiment as well as the model files for the different model formats required by the accelerators TPU and NCS.
 - ```helper_scripts``` contain miscelaneous scripts that are used by other scripts or that can be used to clean up experimental result files.
+Model metadata that we use for analysis is collected with the corresponding scripts.
+Our batch size comparison that determines the batch size of used in our CPU experiments is included here.
 - ```paper_results``` contain our result graphs as PDF files.
 - ```result_databases``` contain the pickled pandas dataframes created by ```load_experiment_logs.py``` that are further merged with the ```merge_all_databases.py``` script.
 - ```strep``` contains scripts used to create our interactive model results.